Museum Receives IMLS Grant for Print Collection

 Wittenberg University Transfers Ownership of Museum Facility to Springfield Museum of Art

-SPRINGFIELD, Ohio (June 26, 2017) – Following a year of thoughtful conversations regarding how to best serve the community they both call home, Wittenberg University and the Springfield Museum of Art have agreed that the museum should again be the sole owner of the facility where it resides at 107 Cliff Park Road.
+SPRINGFIELD, OH (June 26, 2017) – Following a year of thoughtful conversations regarding how to best serve the community they both call home, Wittenberg University and the Springfield Museum of Art have agreed that the museum should again be the sole owner of the facility where it resides at 107 Cliff Park Road.
 The official transfer of ownership occurred at 3pm today in Wittenberg’s Office of the President.

 Returning ownership of the building to the Springfield Art Museum enables Wittenberg to focus its resources on more student-centered efforts, including the ongoing Health, Wellness and Athletics Initiative and expanded academic offerings.
 For the Art Museum, resuming ownership of the building allows for the development of a careful plan to ensure long-term sustainability and future improvements in alignment with the American Alliance of Museums Accreditation standards.